belovedpearl/AfricanRecipes-PP4/README.md

     * Replacing the border with 'hr' below the country header fixed this.

+## Tab Duplication Bug

+After adding some pages especially the add recipe and delete recipe, I researched into ways to limit only the user of a post to edit or delete it, from the walkthrough video guide, I decided to add **{% if user.is_authenticated %}** and the corresponding else statement statement to control who has access to the post, with this, I was able to restrict it to only registered users.

+I found out that a user that already knows the link of a particular can still perform these actions even when he is not the owner of the post.
+For a further restriction, I added **{% if user == recipe.author %}**, this is to allow only the post author access to these actions.
+I added text and links to take users back home on both instance.This was put in place to protect against malicious users.

+## First Project Error and Restart

+While building my first project, I decided to remove the approved field from the **Country Model**, this was after migrating and using it in my buildup.
+In order to finally remove its history, I removed the migration file associated to it and this resulted in django requesting for a part of the table as it cannot be found.
+I read different contributions on **Stackoverflow** but I just did not find a way out.
+A senior colleague **Adam Boyle** helped me with debugging it but he advised I start a new one.

+While putting up the new project, I decided to add only the name field to the model Country and to make it only an admin duties since there are specific number of African countries which can be added at once and users can select from the option.

 ## Update Recipe Image Input

 * When testing, I realised that the default word next to 'No file chosen' on the image field was overflowing its box.
     * Inspecting with devtool and adding font size 10px to it fix this.
 I also decided to make the lettering bold for clear visibility.

+## Missing Navbar Toggler
+* On viewing the site live browser, I realised that the bootstrap toggler was not present.
+On further look, I discovered that it is still active but just not showing.
+    * Since it is navbar there must have been a deletion by mistake.
+Although frustrating because the search for what is wrong took days, I finally realised that the class responsible for the toggler display has been deleted.

+    Adding the missing bootstrap class fixed this issue.

+## Image Size Bug
+* I noted that uploaded images on posts have varying heights.
+    * Adding height and margin to the post image solved this

 ## Flash Messages